pythcon/PlexTVChannel/README.md

 # DIY TV Channel for Plex

-**Brief Description:** generatePlaylist.py will output blocks of episodes ranging from 40mins-1hr (blocks do not exceed 1hr) when provided a list of tv show directories.
+**Brief Description:** generatePlaylist.py will output blocks of episodes ranging from 40mins-1hr (blocks do not exceed 1hr) when provided a list of tv show directories. generateXMLTV.py will output guide data to import into plex.
 The two other bash script included are for linux users who want to setup total automation.
 These are run as a cron job and will take care of everything for you.

 ---